 Craft Armoire

-For those who love crafting, a craft armoire makes a great organizer to keep all the many items and accessories used to make crafts.
-From beads, connectors, glue guns, tools and supplies, craft armoires help keep everything easy to find and organized.
+For those who love crafting, a craft armoire is a great organizer for keeping all the many items and accessories used to make crafts.
+From beads, connectors, glue guns, tools, and supplies, craft cabinets help keep everything easy to find and organized.
 Many craft room armoires include a pull-out table to work on.

 Modern Armoire